libavg/libavg/sphinxdoc/app.rst

     .. py:method:: push()

-        Pushes all the non-modified key bindings onto a stack and clear them all.
+        Pushes all the non-modified key bindings onto a stack and clears them all.
         Useful when the application flow branches to a state where a different key bindings set is needed.
-The bindings can be then restored with pop().
+The bindings can be then restored with :py:meth:`pop()`.

     .. py:method:: pop()

-        Companion to push(), restores the non-modified key bindings set previously pushed onto the stack via push().
+        Companion to :py:meth:`push()`, restores the non-modified key bindings set previously pushed onto the stack via :py:meth:`push()`.

     .. py:method:: getCurrentBindings()